cyrillkuettel/blog/web/_posts/2022-01-26-design-patterns.markdown

     <div class="toright">
         <p>
 A lot of elegant solutions in software can be reduced to the same patterns.
-In a lot of cases it boils down to a few techniques.
+The same problems tend to get solved the same way.
-I decided to read this book because I read a lot about it.
-It's over twenty years old, but still relevant today.
+I decided to read this book because want to learn design patterns (obviously).
+That book is over twenty years old, but still relevant today.
 I'm on page 10, and I can already sense this is not going to be a quick read.
 However, I'm certain I can learn a lot from this book.
 So let's get started then!</p>
     </div>